aggiemakerspace/github-training/README.md

 and project management through [git](www.git-scm.com) and [GitHub](www.github.com).

 This repository is broken into modules, each covering a specific skill set.
 As you complete each module, you will learn new tools and methodologies that can make your projects better organized and more collaborative.
+You should start with Module 0, Module 1, and Module 2, as these give you the tools that you need to understand and work effectively using git on GitHub.
+The remaining modules can be completed as you find need for them, as each dives deeper into a specific topic with GitHub.

 ## Outline
 * Module 0 - Getting Started